 The package of mitigation measures, some coast-wide and others specific to an individual Habitats Site will need to be implemented "in perpetuity" although the costs are currently calculated for the lifetime of the Local Plans as advised by Natural England.
 The term "in perpetuity" has a legal definition of 125 years (The Perpetuities and Accumulations Act 2009) and it has been accepted in strategic mitigation schemes for European sites such as those in place for the Thames Basin Heaths and Dorset heathlands.
-The conclusion on a time period for the RAMS to cover is therefore recommended as the earliest date any Local Plan covers to the last date any Local Plan covers i.e. until 2038.
-This will however need to be agreed by the LPAs to support each Local Plan at examination.
+The conclusion on a time period for the RAMS to cover is therefore recommended as the earliest date any Local Plan covers to the last date any Local Plan at examination.
 The RAMS package of measures will also therefore need to cover sufficient mitigation to be delivered for the periods for each Local Plan.
 This will have a slow start, with fewer Local Plans adopted than not at present, rising to deliver mitigation across all of the Norfolk's Habitats Sites identified.
 This will allow the package costs to be finalised and a tariff calculated.